Rail (bird): Morphology

 The rails are a family of small to medium-sized, ground-living birds.
 They vary in length from 12 to 63 cm and in weight from 20 to 3000 g.
-Some species have long necks and in many cases are laterally compressed.
+Some species have long necks and in many cases are laterally compressed.The smallest of these is Swinhoe's rail in East Asia, at 13 cm and 25 g.
+The largest of this group is the takahē, at 65 cm and 2.7 kg.

 The bill is the most variable feature within the family.
 In some species, it is longer than the head (like the clapper rail of the Americas); in others, it may be short and wide (as in the coots), or massive (as in the purple gallinules).
 A few coots and gallinules have a frontal shield, which is a fleshy, rearward extension of the upper bill.
 The most complex frontal shield is found in the horned coot.

 Rails exhibit very little sexual dimorphism in either plumage or size.
 Two exceptions are the watercock (Gallicrex cinerea) and the little crake (Zapornia parva).